agorakit/documentation/docs/en/index.md

-# Welcome, we are happy to see you here !

-## What is this tool ?
+# So, what is this ?

 Agorakit is an **open source**, **web based** groupware for **collectives**.
 It allows groups to communicate, organize events and store their files.
 It keeps everyone in your collaborative group updated with a discussion forum, agenda for events, file manager and email notifier.

 And most of the time Agorakit doesn't need an admin, keeping the process **as horizontal as possible**.